CloudLabs-Samples/EduLabs/BigData/HDF/Exercise-3.md

 ### Task 2 : Export Jar Files

+In this task, you will learn how to export jar files.

 1. Now right click **WordCount** project, then click **Export**, then select **JAR** and click on **Next**.

       ![](Media/bigdata13.png)